 Travel nursing.
-It’s an industry that sometimes has us feeling like little celebrities.
+It’s an industry that sometimes has travelers feeling like little celebrities.
 Recruiters are calling us.
 Blowing up our email inboxes.
 DM’ing us on Instagram and Facebook.
-I am a travel nurse and I am wanted, baby!
 And every now and then we miiiiight accidentally get big heads from all this attention.
 We might kind of, sort of, turn into a bad travel nurse.
 Demanding, rude, unprofessional with our paperwork, canceling contracts, calling in sick, poor in our communication.
 We might develop a little amnesia to the fact that our recruiters are humans who work really hard too.
-Some of us become the kind of travel nurse that hospitals and recruiters don’t enjoy working with.
+Some of us become the kind of travel SLPs, OTs, and PTs that hospitals and recruiters don’t enjoy working with.
 The kind where our name coming up on a phone brings dread to recruiters everywhere.

 We become what is known as the “oh my goodness please don’t make me work with that traveler” kind of travel nurse.